- Arts & Culture

 The University of North Dakota Arts and Culture Conference

-To ensure as many points of access to the Arts and Culture conversation, the conference fosters interdisciplinary modes of participation and inquiry from across the Arts and Sciences.
+To ensure as many points of access to the Arts and Culture conversation, the conference fosters interdisciplinary modes of participation and inquiry from across the College of Arts and Sciences.
 To advance the educational mission of the University of North Dakota, the conference connects the events of the conference to as many different classrooms as possible, supplementing the learning experiences of hundreds of students each year.
 To ensure that the conversation sustains itself beyond the week of the events, the conference includes creative activities that enrich the community in lasting ways, enabling students and the public to maintain an attention to the role the arts play in creating and critiquing contemporary culture.

 The conference involves and benefits from the support of the Department of Art & Design, the Communication Program, the Department of Music, and UND Art Collections.
 Additionally, the conference enjoys the generous support of the College of Arts and Sciences and the Myers Foundation.

 On October 22nd-24th, the University of North Dakota hosts the 3rd annual UND Arts & Culture Conference.
 This year's conference is titled "Cultures of Curation" and will feature events that focus on the ways experts, communities, and citizens sort through the abundance of cultural objects and experiences made available by new media environments.
 Given the exponential increase in individual abilities to create and archive cultural content, we are faced with an embarrassment of riches that presents us with a need for editorial gatekeeping.
 This curatorial move also encourages the public to be more actively selective in shaping their own artistic experiences, which we see paralleled in the DIY movement.
 The Arts & Culture conference includes a series of talks from visiting artists and professionals on UND's campus, evening performances at the Empire Arts Center, and a month-long exhibition at the 3rd Street Gallery.